 New York record producer, Bill Szymczyk, was in the audience

 that night, and was impressed.
 A record contract followed.
-Michael had continued working his 'day job' at Disc Records,
+Michael continued working his 'day job' at Disc Records,

 having by then become the Regional Manager, in charge of stores in

-Anna.
+12 states, and married.
 For 2 years, he juggled his time between the studio, work

 and family at a somewhat leisurely pace, judiciously using several